mhisoft/wallet/README.md

 #Features
-* Organize your password in categories.
+* Organize your passwords with different categories.
-* Search  the wallet and lcoate the item you need instantly.
+* Search the entire wallet and locate the item you need instantly.
 * Support multiple wallet files.
 * Import and merge in changes from another wallet data file.